Laxer3a/CRound/README.md

 - internal : public from within the namespace, private outside.
 - private  : visible from the struct itself only.

-## Axis 6 : Boxed types
+## Idea 6 : Boxed types
 - All primitives types support object like feature. (float.Biggest, float.Smallest, float.Parse(...), like C#)
   - Same memory size, no difference from compiler perspective.
   - Nicer API.
 - String would fit nicely. (.toLength(), toCStr(), ...)

-## Axis 7 : Ability to extend class outside of the package.
+## Idea 7 : Ability to extend class outside of the package.
 - extends struct A { void myFunction(ref A this, ...my parameters...) { code } }
   - Useful to extend original things like string or float package.
 Ex : float.parse or string.ToUtf8() etc...
   - Unable to access internals from the package and only the object as parameter ?
 (First version ?)

-## Axis 8 : Code Generation
+## Idea 8 : Code Generation
 - .obj code generation ==> LLVM I think.
 Delegate the whole shenanigans to a well established backend.

-## Axis 9 : Structures
+## Idea 9 : Structures
 - Optionnal 'offset' tag : decide position in byte offset inside structure.
 - Optionnal 'order' tag : does not decide position exactly but sorted by order. (allow source order and memory order to be different)
 - Optionnal structure align tag : define if a struct need alignement.